-1907 The Herald Square Theatre in New York hosts the American premiere of Widower's Houses.
-George Bernard Shaw's comedy is offered by the Shuberts in 16 special matinee performances.
+1907 The Herald Square Theatre in New York hosts the American premiere of George Bernard Shaw's Widower's Houses.
 Effie Shannon and Herbert Kelcey star.

 1967 This is the first time someone says You're a Good Man, Charlie Brown.
 Cartoonist Charles M. Schulz's characters come to life in the Clark Gesner musical, which runs 1,597 performances Off-Broadway at Theatre 80 St. Marks.

 1972 After years as a radio studio, television studio, and pornographic movie house, the Ritz Theatre officially returns to life as a legitimate Broadway theatre with the opening of Children!
 Children! starring Gwen Verdon.
 The play closes the same night, but the theatre—renamed the Walter Kerr Theatre in 1990—remains in use to this day.

 1983 John Byrne's Slab Boys, about workers who are responsible for kneading ground pigments into smooth paint for designers, opens at the Playhouse Theatre on Broadway.